 Why Does My Air Conditioner Sound Like Running Water?

-Air conditioners are sophisticated systems that rely on numerous components, such as a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
-While these machines are generally sturdy and reliable, it’s not uncommon for AC units to make strange sounds, which may indicate that something is amiss.
-One of these sounds is dripping, gurgling, bubbling or running water.
-These worrisome noises can be traced back to several origins.
+Air conditioners are complex systems that rely on various elements, including a compressor, evaporator coil, condenser coil and refrigerant to regulate your home’s temperature and humidity level.
+While these machines are usually robust and reliable, it’s not uncommon for AC units to make strange sounds, which may indicate that something is awry.
+One such sound is dripping, gurgling, bubbling or running water.
+These worrisome noises can be traced back to several causes.

 1. The AC Makes a Dripping Noise

-This is a common air conditioner sound you might hear on hot, humid days and is no reason you should be alarmed.
-Simple condensation buildup is likely the cause of the sound.
-As your air conditioner performs, moisture from the inside air collects on the evaporator coil and drips into the drain pan beneath.
-This pan is designed to collect and funnel the condensed water away from your home via a drain line.
-However, if the drain becomes blocked or damaged, water can accumulate in the pan, resulting in a dripping or splashing noise as freshly collected condensate drips into the pool below.
-If the dripping noise becomes a nuisance, find the drain pan under the indoor portion of your air conditioner and remove the water.
+This is a common air conditioner sound you may hear on hot, humid days and is no reason you should be alarmed.
+Simple condensation buildup is probably the cause of the sound.
+As your air conditioner functions, moisture from the interior air gathers on the evaporator coil and drips into the drain pan beneath it.
+This pan is designed to catch and move the condensed water away from your home via a drain line.

-Also, take AC dripping sounds as a warning sign that the condensate drain line is blocked and should be cleared.
-A float switch should automatically shut off your conditioner before the drain pan overflows and creates water damage, but the float switch could always fail.
-Plus, if your AC keeps turning itself off because of a full drain pan, you’ll need to solve the problem before your unit will run normally again.
+Also, take AC dripping sounds as a signal that the condensate drain line is blocked and must be cleared.
+A float switch is supposed to automatically shut off your conditioner before the drain pan overflows and creates water damage, but the float switch could always not work properly.
+Plus, if your AC keeps turning itself off because of a full drain pan, you’ll have to solve the problem before your unit will run normally again.

 2. The AC Sounds Like Water Is Running

-While air conditioners create condensate as a component of the cooling process, they do not run on or utilize water.
-What this means is your AC shouldn't sound like running water.
-If you hear this noise, it might indicate the evaporator coil has frozen over and is now thawing and dripping water onto the ground.
+While air conditioners make condensate as a part of the cooling process, they do not run on or utilize water.
+This simply means your AC should never sound like running water.
+If you hear this sound, it may be because the evaporator coil has frozen over and is now thawing and dripping water onto the ground.

-• Dirty air filter: A filter choked with dust, dirt and other crud blocks airflow.
-This may make the temperature inside the evaporator coil to fall below freezing, which then freezes the condensate collected on the coil.
+- Dirty air filter: A filter clogged with dust, dirt and other debris limits airflow.
+This may make the temperature inside the evaporator coil to get below freezing, which then freezes the condensate gathered on the coil.

-• Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it goes through the evaporator coil.
-If the air conditioner is undercharged or seeping out and the refrigerant level is low, it loses the capability to absorb the heat.
-This can allow the temperature to slide below freezing and ice to build up on the coil.
+- Low refrigerant level: Chilled refrigerant absorbs heat from the indoor air as it goes through the evaporator coil.
+If the air conditioner is undercharged or seeping out and the refrigerant level is minimal, it loses the ability to absorb the heat.
+This can make the temperature to slide below freezing and ice to build up on the coil.

-• Dirty evaporator coil: Dust and grease may build up on a forgotten evaporator coil, effectively insulating it and stopping the refrigerant inside it from absorbing heat.
-When this occurs, the coil might freeze.
+- Dirty evaporator coil: Dust and dirt may build up on a neglected evaporator coil, effectively insulating it and blocking the refrigerant inside it from absorbing heat.
+When this happens, the coil may possibly freeze.

-• Failing thermostat: Poor temperature calibration might cause the air conditioner to run constantly, even when the indoor temperature is already at the correct degree.
-Continuously running an air conditioner can make the evaporator coil so cold that it freezes completely.
+- Failing thermostat: Poor temperature calibration could cause the air conditioner to run continuously, even when the indoor temperature is already at the desired level.
+Continuously running an air conditioner can make the evaporator coil so cold that it freezes up.

-• Blower problems: The blower circulates air through the evaporator coil.
-If it isn’t working right or performing at a low speed, the lack of sufficient airflow could freeze the evaporator coil.
+- Blower troubles: The blower moves air through the evaporator coil.
+If it isn’t working right or performing at a low speed, the lack of airflow can freeze the evaporator coil.

 3. The AC Makes a Gurgling or Bubbling Sound

-Refrigerant is a critical ingredient in the cooling process.
-If a leak forms or air has become stuck in the refrigerant line, you might hear gurgling or bubbling as the refrigerant flows.
-Similarly, your system could very well gurgle as a result of overcharged refrigerant.
-Always leave AC repair work to a professional who can make sure the proper refrigerant charge.
+Refrigerant is a vital ingredient in the cooling process.
+If a leak has formed or air has become trapped in the refrigerant line, you may hear gurgling or bubbling as the refrigerant flows.
+Similarly, your system could very well gurgle because of overcharged refrigerant.
+Always leave AC repair work to a professional who can verify the proper refrigerant charge.

 4. The AC Makes a Hissing Noise

-A hissing noise from your air conditioner could signify one of these issues:
+A hissing noise from your air conditioner could be the result of one of these problems:

-• Refrigerant leaks: Depending on the site and extent of a refrigerant leak, it may generate more of a hissing noise than a gurgling or bubbling sound.
+- Refrigerant leaks: Depending on the place and extent of a refrigerant leak, it may produce more of a hissing noise than a gurgling or bubbling sound.

-• Issues with the compressor: The compressor located in the outside condensing unit pressurizes the refrigerant as it moves through the system.
-This component may make a hissing noise if it is damaged.
+- Issues with the compressor: The compressor located in the outside condensing unit pressurizes the refrigerant as it flows through the system.
+This component may make a hissing noise if it gets damaged.

-• Internal valve leak: The valve that regulates refrigerant flow throughout the compressor may also leak and hiss.
+- Internal valve leak: The valve that regulates refrigerant flow within the compressor may also leak and hiss.

 Schedule Air Conditioning Services

-If you hear a sound such as running water from your air conditioner, take steps to determine and address the cause to stop further damage. [companyname] can identify and repair any concern causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a stopped up drain line or a frozen evaporator coil.
-Every AC repair comes with a one-year 100% satisfaction guarantee!
-To learn more or request a repair estimate, please contact [companyname].
+If you hear a sound similar to running water from your air conditioner, take steps to determine and address the cause to stop more damage.
+Service Experts Heating & Air Conditioning can detect and service any malfunction causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a stopped up drain line or a frozen evaporator coil.
+Each and every AC repair comes with a one-year 100% satisfaction guarantee!
+To learn more or request a repair estimate, please contact Service Experts Heating & Air Conditioning.